SageMindAI/sky_jumpers/docs/sky_jumpers_technical_architecture.md

 # Sky Jumpers - Technical Architecture

 ## Overview
 This document outlines the technical architecture for "Sky Jumpers: The Battle Above the Blocks," a mobile-first web game designed primarily for touchscreen devices and deployable on Vercel.
+The game features infinite side-scrolling platforming gameplay with procedurally generated levels.

 ## Core Technologies